greyhatjzy/Chinese-chess-with-uARM/README.md

 Auto-place
 ----------

-Auto-place is an additional function.It can find the centers of Scattered chesses and then recognize it
+Auto-place is an additional function.It can find the centers of scattered chesses and then recognize it

 Video:
 https://youtu.be/XUtphr3TTZ4